arksu/origin_webgl/backend/README.md

 - install MariaDB database for your platform
 - start MariaDB server
 - create a database into your MariaDB server named 'origin'
-- by default server configured for dabatase name `origin`, db user `origin` and password `origin`, you can change this in `server.conf` file
+- by default server configured for database name `origin`, db user `origin` and password `origin`, you can change this in `server.conf` file
-- game server is configured to start on [8020](http://localhost:8020) port.
+- game server is configured to start by default on [8010](http://localhost:8010) port.

 # Fast start